OpenLightingProject/ja-rule/doxygen/main.md

 # Overview {#main-overview}

-Ja Rule is an Open Source DMX512 / RDM stack for PIC32 microcontrollers.
+OLE is an Open Source DMX512 / RDM stack for PIC32 microcontrollers.
 It contains code to function as either an DMX / RDM controller (transmitter) or as an DMX receiver / RDM responder.